Updated on June 5th, 2026 by Bob Ciura

 Imperial Oil reports financial results in Canadian dollars, but the figures shown in this research report have been converted to U.S. dollars and refer to the company’s NYSE-listed shares.

-Imperial Oil provided guidance for 7% production growth at Kearl in 2026, to 300,000 barrels per day.
-It also raised its dividend by 20%.
+Imperial Oil has provided guidance for 7% production growth at Kearl in 2026, to 300,000 barrels per day.

 Click here to download our most recent Sure Analysis report on IMO (preview of page 1 of 3 shown below):